 Heat and Cold Applications – Hydrotherapy

 Invest in a soft blue plastic “gel” pack, available at most pharmacies for cold [or heat] application.
-For heat, you can use a heated gel pack (note that a pack kept for heat use only will last longer than one you use for both heat and cold), a heating pad or immersion in a bath or hot tub.
+For heat, you can use a heated gel pack, a heating pad, immersion in a bath or hot tub or even the shower.
+Note that a gel pack kept for heat use only will last longer than one you use for both heat and cold.

 Everyone is different and each injury and your body’s condition at the time may be different; try to learn your body’s typical and non-typical reactions and treat with cold, heat or contrast therapy as indicated.
 The signs of inflammation can be pain, heat, redness or swelling, which indicate that cold may be most helpful.

-Local effects of cold are vasoconstriction (contraction of the blood vessels) resulting in a slowing of local circulation, less leukocytic (white blood cells) migration through capillary walls, and a decrease in tissue metabolism.
-The result most people will notice is the anesthetic effect, or the numbing feeling.
+Local effects of cold are vasoconstriction (contraction of the blood vessels) resulting in a slowing of local circulation, decreased leukocytic (white blood cells) migration through capillary walls, and a decrease in tissue metabolism.
+The result most people will notice is the anesthetic effect, or a temporary numbing feeling.

 Cold applied to back of neck, top of shoulders and/or upper back may help some headaches.
 Use of cold over acutely inflamed joints, bursae, contusions and sprains causes vasoconstriction and relief from pain and swelling.

-Contrast is used for conditions of subacute care, when you may want the properties of both heat and cold working for you.
+Contrast is used for conditions of sub-acute care, when you may want the properties of both heat and cold working for you.
 Always apply heat first and always finish with cold!
-Typically a contrast application may consist of 15 mins of heat, followed immediately by 5 to 8 mins of cold, then a return to heat and repeat of this same cycle for three times as a set, with the set repeated every hour or as desired.
+Typically a contrast application may consist of 5 minutes of heat, followed immediately by 2 to 3 minutes of cold, then a return to heat and repeat of this same cycle for three times as a set, with the set repeated every hour or as desired.
 Shorter or longer sets may be used, with the rough rule of heat first followed by cold at one third to one half the length of time as the heat and always finishing with cold.

 An Important note about ‘Tight Muscles’

 Also, it is important to note that contrary to common belief, performing strength exercises with appropriate resistance and good form, does not necessarily lead to “tight” muscles.
-Hypertonicity, or excessive “tightness”, may occur as a result of over-use (pushing past tolerance and rest needs), compensatory use (ie use when muscle may be compromised while it is working out of balance with synergistic and antagonistic muscles) or under-use.
+Hypertonicity, or excessive “tightness”, may occur as a result of over-use (pushing past tolerance and rest needs), compensatory use (ie use when a muscle may be compromised while it is working out of balance with synergistic and antagonistic muscles), under-use or more serious pathology .
 Your therapeutic team will assess for these issues and guide your recovery exercises with this in mind.